Commercial and Educational Facilities

 Flight Training Departments (Part 121/135)

-With the attention Cockpit Resource Management (CRM) is getting these days, it’s astounding that there hasn’t been a means for instructors to evaluate a flight crew’s ability to deal with the challenges of interacting with ATC.
+With such a focus on CRM, it’s astounding that there hasn’t been a means for instructors to evaluate a flight crew’s ability to deal with the challenges of interacting with ATC.

 When airline pilots train in multi-million dollar Flight Training Devices (FTDs) or Level-D simulators, the instructor still attempts to play the role of ATC.
 The result is that the instructor is distracted from the task of monitoring the crew’s performance, and the crew is working in an environment that doesn’t feel anything like the real National Airspace System.